amanlai/datasets/README.md

-# datasets
+# Datasets

-some common public datasets that can be found elsewhere is collected here for convenience
+Some publicly available datasets are collected here for convenience.

+List of datasets and their origin:

+Store Sales - Time Series Forecasting (Kaggle competition): [In this repo](./store-sales-time-series-forecasting.zip), [Source](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data)